 Learn how to perform server-side operations using GraphQL with a complete reference implementation that uses the MySQL database.

-This guide we will develop an Olympic Medals application that demonstrates how to integrate a GraphQL endpoint with ag-Grid's Server-side Row Model.
+In this guide we will develop an Olympic Medals application that demonstrates how to integrate a GraphQL endpoint with ag-Grid's Server-Side Row Model.
 Specifically it will show how data can be lazy-loaded as required, even when performing group, filter, sort operations when working with large datasets.

 The following screenshot shows what the finished application looks like: